jingweimo/academic-kickstart/content/publication/journal-articles/SweetpotatoRotation/index.md

 ---
-title: "Evaluation of A Roller-Conveyor-Based Machine Vision System for Sweetpotato Rotation Behavior and Full-Surface Imaging"
+title: "Evaluation of Sweetpotato Rotation Behavior and Full-Surface Imaging on A Roller-Conveyor-Based Machine Vision System"
 authors:
 - J. Xu
 - Y. Lu